 Block & Leviton Partner Whitney Street has over seventeen years of complex litigation experience and signiﬁcant expertise in antitrust and securities class action litigation.
-Whitney, who serves as Co-Lead Counsel and represents the City of Providence and a putative class of indirect purchasers in an antitrust class action against Celgene Corp. for unlawfully excluding generic competition for vital cancer treatment drugs.
+Whitney served as Co-Lead Counsel and represented the City of Providence and a putative class of indirect purchasers in an antitrust class action against Celgene Corp. for unlawfully excluding generic competition for vital cancer treatment drugs.
 See In re Thalomid & Revlimid Antitrust Litig., 14-cv-6997 (D.N.J.).
+Whitney obtained a settlement of $34 million on behalf of the class.
 Whitney also was appointed Co-Lead Counsel on behalf of a class of indirect purchasers in In re Domestic Drywall Antitrust Litig., 13-md-02437 (E.D.
 Pa.), which involved allegations of price ﬁxing and other forms of concerted conduct in violation of the antitrust laws.
 Whitney recovered approximately $17 million on behalf of the class of indirect purchasers in that action.

 Whitney was also appointed to the Plaintiffs’ Steering Committee in In re Liquid Aluminum Sulfate Antitrust Litig., 16-md-02687 (D.N.J.) (alleging bid rigging, market allocation, and price fixing in the market for aluminum sulfate; settlements totaling at least $111 million); and in In re Packaged Seafood Antitrust Litig., 15-md-02670 (S.D.
 Cal.) (alleging price fixing in the market for shelf-stable seafood products).
-Whitney also represents the City of Providence in an antitrust class action brought on behalf of Providence and a proposed class of end payors alleging that several defendants conspired to unlawfully exclude generic competition for Glumetza, a diabetes drug.
-See In re Glumetza Antitrust Litig., 19-cv-5822 (N.D.
-Cal.).
 Whitney is also a member of the litigation team representing direct purchasers in In re Broiler Chicken Antitrust Litig., 16-cv-08637 (N.D.
 Ill.), a class action alleging that broiler chicken producers engaged in a price fixing conspiracy, and in In re Pork Antitrust Litig., 18-cv-01776 (D. Minn.), a class action alleging that pork producers engaged in a price fixing conspiracy.

 Whitney was an integral part of the litigation teams in the following antitrust class actions: Air Cargo Shipping Services Antitrust Litigation, 06-md- 1775 (E.D.N.Y.) (settlements totaling more than $270.0 million); In re Ethylene Propylene Diene Monomer (EPDM) Antitrust Litigation, 3:03-md-1542 (D. Conn.) (partial settlements totaling $87.0 million); In re Methyl Methacrylate (MMA) Antitrust Litigation, 06-md-01768 (E.D.
 Pa.) (settled for $15.0 million); and In re Hydrogen Peroxide Antitrust Litigation, 05-civ-666 (E.D.
 Pa.) (partial settlements of more than $4.0 million).